laojala/rpa_challenge/README.md

 Project is inspired by the [Mimmit Koodaa RPA summer challenge 2020](https://mimmitkoodaa.ohjelmistoebusiness.fi/blogi/rpa-summer-challenge/).

 Project demonstrates:
-1. How to run Robot Framework Tasks using Docker without need to install _anything_ Robot Framework related to a computer.
+1. How to run Robot Framework Tasks using Docker without need to install Python and Robot Framework to a computer.
 2. How to run Robot Framework Tasks in GitHub Workflow using GithubActions

 ## Run Tasks locally using Docker